 False Rue Anemone

 Plants of the World Online lists 6 species in the Enemion genus and 4 in the Isopyrum genus (as of 5-27-20 when I am updating this page).
-They are members of the Ranunculaceae Family with a total of 53 genera.
-Those numbers could change periodically as updates are made.
+They are members of the plant family Ranunculaceae with a total of 52 genera.
+Those numbers could change as updates are made.

 The above distribution map for Enemion biternatum is from Plants of the World Online.
-The map on the USDA Plants Database for North America is the same.
-A few states and Ontario, Canada one have this species in a few areas and it is listed as an endangered or threatened species.
+The map on the USDA Plants Database for the United States and Canada is the same.
+A few states and Ontario, Canada have this species in a few areas and it is listed as endangered or threatened The map on iNaturalist shows where members have made observations.
+Anyone can join and it is a great website to confirm and share your observations.

 This perennial wildflower was formerly best known as Isopyrum biternatum (eye-so-PYE-rum by-TER-nat-um).